Hundreds of aid trucks 'vanish' in Ethiopia's Tigray as US sanctions loom

 US paves way for sanctions

-Also on Friday, US President Joe Biden will sign an executive order allowing for sanctions against the warring parties in Ethiopia's Tigray region if they fail to commit to a negotiated settlement.
+Also on Friday, US President Joe Biden signed an executive order allowing for sanctions against the warring parties in Ethiopia's Tigray region if they fail to commit to a negotiated settlement.

 In a statement, Biden called the situation a tragedy and said: "I am appalled by the reports of mass murder, rape, and other sexual violence to terrorise civilian populations."